 Q. Why are the Stroke Holes different from the Blue Course to the Red Course?

 A. The Stroke Holes are set to reflect the degree of difficulty of the holes on the course.
-However there are other considerations as well.
+However, there are other considerations as well.
 They need to be spaced out a little so a low handicapper is not having to give all their shots all in a row.
-Ideally the number one and number two shot holes should not be on holes one and ten.
+Ideally, the number one and number two shot holes should not be on holes 1 and 10.
 One side should have all of the odd number Stroke Holes and the other should have the evens.
 On the men’s Blue course the number one shot hole is on hole 6 as it is a long par four.
 On the Red course it is an easy hole, as it is a short par five, so it would be silly to have it as shot hole one.
-Therefore the shot holes are different.
+Therefore, the shot holes are different.
 Once we get enough data to tell us which are the hardest and easiest holes we may alter them.

 Q. Why can’t I score better on the short course?